Before 1965, the world had never heard of Selma.

 But in March that year, it became known around the world as a place of protest, marches and savage police beatings on what is now called Bloody Sunday.

-Every Selma visitor has an obligation to cross the bridge, which I once called the most beautiful place in America.
+There are plenty of things to do in Selma.
+Every tour must include a walk across the bridge, which I once called the most beautiful place in America.
 The experience is deeply moving, having the power to literally put you in the footsteps of the protesters.
 When you reach the top, pause.
 Look across the river and imagine you’re facing a phalanx of law officers with riot gear and billy clubs, whips, horses and tear gas.

 Ask yourself, what would I have done?